 As you get this diagnosis, begin to record what potential recovery periods and the likelihood of full recovery might be.

 The knee is a complicated area, so be aware this is only a short list of possible diagnoses.
-You should go to the doctor if you haven’t to help confirm a diagnosis.
+If you haven’t already, you should see a doctor as soon as possible to help confirm a diagnosis.
 A knee disorder that prevents you from working is good enough to start the process of applying for disability benefits.

 A successful doctor’s diagnosis of a knee disorder is no guarantee your disability claims will also be successful, but it is an important starting point.
 Be steady and diligent in gaining your diagnosis.
 The clinical signs of your knee disorder must be well documented in your medical records as you approach the disability benefits claims process.

-It can be very difficult to secure a diagnosis, get acknowledgment from your employer, or understanding from family and friends.
+It can be very difficult to secure a diagnosis and get acknowledgment from your employer.
 But once you are properly diagnosed with a knee disorder, you’ve taken a critical step toward winning your disability benefits.
 The next step is preparing a successful disability insurance claim.
-You may have spent a long time fighting chronic knee pain and meeting with perhaps multiple doctors to gain the diagnosis—now it’s time to get the financial help you deserve.
+You may have spent a long time fighting chronic knee pain and meeting with perhaps multiple doctors to gain the diagnosis— now it’s time to get the financial help you deserve.

 You could be up against insurance companies willing to confuse your illness to avoid paying the benefits you paid for.
 Before I share details about insurance claims specifically related to knee disorders, you should be aware of which disability benefits you qualify for in general.